 I like driving on a full moon night from Gurgaon to Faridabad.
-The freshly tarred four lane highway connecting twin cities always enlightens my mood.
+The freshly tarred four-lane highway connecting twin cities always enlightens my mood.
 At night, the traffic is usually thin and the air is cool.
-Soft music playing in the car soothes the stressed nerves, while XUV’s dim blue cabin lights calms the anxiety.
-The moon is a constant companion and at a few stretches, its appears directly in the front owing to the contours of road.
-The soft white moon light brightens up the road and my mood.
+Soft music playing in the car soothes the stressed nerves, while XUV’s dim blue cabin lights calm the anxiety.
+The moon is a constant companion and at a few stretches, it appears directly in the front owing to the contours of the road.
+The soft white moonlight brightens up the road and my mood.
 The scenery around is fantastic though it appears eerie bathed in white light.
 With my favorite Jagjit Singh crooning mellifluously in the background, I slowly find my solace back.
 Driving eases the stress out, nerves go calm, a feeling of contentment prevails.

-It is then when the verses of Bhagvad Gita reverberate in my mind saying “You came empty handed, and you will leave empty handed”.
+It is then when the verses of Bhagavad Gita reverberate in my mind saying “You came empty-handed, and you will leave empty-handed“.
 When my mood betters further, the verse change to “Whatever happened, happened for the good.
 Whatever is happening, is happening for the good.
 Whatever will happen, will also happen for the good.”
 With this, I know, its time to return back home as I am fully charged up to tackle the pressures of life, for the time being.
 Full moon and bad mood would be back soon and so would be my solo drive on Gurgaon-Faridabad highway.